dylan-hepworth/jquery.multi-select-all/README.md

 | `viewportBottomGutter` | `20` | The plugin will attempt to keep this distance, in pixels, clear between the bottom of the menu and the bottom of the viewport, by setting a fixed `height` style if the menu would otherwise approach this distance from the _bottom edge_ of the viewport. |
 | `menuMinHeight` | `200` | The minimum height, in pixels, that the menu will be reduced to before the `viewportBottomGutter` option is ignored and the menu is allowed to extend beyond the _bottom edge_ of the viewport. |

+## Reloading the Plugin
+In some cases you may run into a scenario where you want to reload the list.
+For example, it's possible that you need to add new options to the select box.
+If you were to just add new options to the DOM, they would not show up in the multi-select.
+Fortunately you can instantiate a definition of the multi-select and call its reload method.
+For example:

+    var myMultiSelect = $('#select_list').multiSelect();

+    // Simulate removing all current values and adding new ones
+    $("#select_list").empty()
+        .append(new Option("New Option 1", "value1"))
+        .append(new Option("New Option 2", "value2"))
+        .append(new Option("New Option 3", "value3"))
+        .append(new Option("New Option 4", "value4"));

+    // Reload the multi-select with the updated options myMultiSelect.reload();

 ## See a demo

 Open `index.html` in your web browser.